fgrande/magSensor/README.md

 Configure Nagios
 ================

-In the config directory You'll find a couple of files, defining commands and services for Nagios.
+In the "nagioscfg" directory You'll find a couple of files, defining commands and services for Nagios.
 Modify them to suite Your needs, then copy them in Your Nagios config directory.
 Finally, restart Nagios to activate them.

 Since the Magiant Sensor is a USB device, the OS can deny access (even read-only) to it.